November ‘22

 I improved so much in the first year that my coach told me I could play varsity in my sophomore year.
 However, I was ineligible to play because my GPA had dipped below 2.0 during that fall semester.
 I had mostly A's the year before; the drop aligned with my rapid decline in mental health, and sophomore year was when my dyslexia and grade school reading comprehension took a real toll.
 I was devastated and embarrassed about not being able to play that year.
 It felt like I had finally found something in which I could excel, which wasn't dampened by my emotional and learning handicaps.

 I got good by being obsessed, waking up early to practice serving before school, hitting against the wall, playing with people whenever I got a chance, and soaking up videos of grand slam matches and player highlights—psyching myself up before practice like it's 2008 and I'm on my way to play Federer in the Wimbledon final.
 In class, I browsed the tennis warehouse website fantasizing about potential gear upgrades, visited the ATP website memorizing ranks and facts about tennis players, and even made a new email, jonfengtennis@hotmail.com.
 Somehow I got into college and earned a place on the tennis team.
 I ended my first and only season with a 0-13 record.
 The difference in my level of play during practice and matches was vast due to my awful mental game.
-It was painful and invariably disappointing.
+It was painful and embarrassing.

 One of the last trips I took during this period was to D.C, where I had brunch with that blogger whom my crush liked.
 He invited me to write for him as part of a new section of his blog that posts about life in other East Coast cities.
-I agreed, but I never followed up.
+I agreed, but I never followed up because knew I was a fraud.
 During our meal, I thought about how the first time I became aware of him was less than two years earlier back in Wisconsin, during physics class, when my crush reached back and showed me one of his tweets, and now I was in D.C with him while mingling with others folks that looked straight out of her Pinterest feed.
 I walked around the city for a bit before boarding my overnight bus back to Boston, my stepmom called, and I told her about all these things I was doing, trying to impress the serendipity of it all in my rusty Mandarin.
-I wanted to believe I was living the life of Gatsby that night in D.C, but it was more Holden Caulfield than Jay.
+I wanted to believe I was living the life of Gatsby that night in D.C, but I was more Holden Caulfield than Jay.

 There was a sense that I had nothing to lose, and I could always end my life later.
 I knew almost nothing about art.
 I knew I'd gravitated towards it a few times without any adult asking me to.
 I began by watching documentaries, the first one that moved me was about Henri Matisse from the BBC series Modern Masters.
 I was twenty then, the same age Matisse began painting, sparked by a box of paints his mom gave him when he was recovering from a bedridden illness.
 I learned of his ties to Picasso.
 Picasso and Matisse, like Nadal and Federer.
 It was a method I could follow, identify a role model, extract inspiration from their life, and use that to fuel mine.

 I was willfully blind about the improbability that my drawing lessons would lead to what I set out for, to transform and save my life.
 Like it did for Matisse.
 I used my naivety to cope with the fact that before I was good, there would be more major depressive episodes, and art might fall to the wayside, like tennis, the crush, and fashion.
-It's been about six and a half years since I began making art, which has outlasted all those previous pursuits.

-December ‘21 *on suicidal ideations
+December ‘21

 The last time I made a serious attempt at my life, in 2017, it failed.
 I carved into my wrist until I lost consciousness while my roommates were away.
 As I sat in the tub, my thoughts digressed, and my energy drained.
 The paranoia led to a feeling of criminality often felt during episodes of self-harm.
 These episodes are compartmentalized immediately because they integrate poorly with daily life.
 One of the first series of paintings I made was of scenes I've struggled to integrate.
 I hoped putting them down on paper would somehow dispel the limiting effect of identifying with them.